360-Buinsess-Magician/hi/README.md

 ## ✨ Project Vision

-**360 Business Magician** is revolutionizing how Deaf and hard of hearing individuals navigate career development and entrepreneurship through our AI-powered platform that seamlessly integrates with vocational rehabilitation and workforce solutions.
+**360 Magicians** is revolutionizing how Deaf and hard of hearing individuals navigate career development and entrepreneurship through our AI-powered platform that seamlessly integrates with vocational rehabilitation and workforce solutions.

 As a Deaf-owned and operated business, we provide specialized job placement and business development services through a centralized platform that transforms how professionals access resources, training, and opportunities.

 ## 🚀 Core Services

-### Job Specialist Cycle
+### Job Specialist Cycle (JOB MAGICIAN)
 Specialized career development for Deaf professionals:
 - Vocational rehabilitation partnerships
 - Personalized job matching algorithm